Maryland: Eastern Shore & Chesapeake Bay | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch

-After breakfast, ride north today to Chestertown, a historic colonial town located on the Chester River.
-Chestertown was founded in 1705 and was one of Maryland’s six Royal Ports of Entry.
-In the mid-18th century, it was the second leading port in Maryland.
-With this important designation and the resulting shipping business, the town became quite wealthy, which becomes evident as you pedal past the brick mansions and townhouses along the waterfront.
-Your VBT trip leaders will offer you a self-guided cycling tour of the historic section of Chestertown.
+After breakfast, ride north to Chestertown, a historic colonial town on the Chester River.
+Founded in 1705, Chestertown was one of Maryland’s six Royal Ports of Entry and, by the mid-18th century, the second leading port in the state.
+The town’s shipping boom brought great wealth, evident as you cycle past stately brick mansions and townhouses along the waterfront.
+Your VBT trip leaders will provide a self-guided cycling tour of Chestertown’s historic district.

-Continue exploring along the town’s brick sidewalks, visiting shops and galleries along the way.
-Take the time to enjoy lunch on your own at a local cafe, bakery, or one of the town’s numerous restaurants.
-Your VBT trip leaders will provide you with some great recommendations.
+Continue exploring the town’s brick sidewalks, visiting shops and galleries along the way.
+Enjoy lunch on your own at a local café, bakery, or one of the many restaurants—your trip leaders will offer recommendations.

-If you prefer a non-riding option, you may spend the day at the inn or enjoy browsing the charming shops and relaxing in the cafes in Rock Hall.
+If you prefer not to ride today, you may relax at the inn or explore the charming shops and cafés of Rock Hall.

-Tonight, we gather for a festive farewell dinner to celebrate your trip biking the Eastern shore.
+This evening, gather for a festive farewell dinner to celebrate your journey biking the Eastern Shore.

 Today's Ride Choices